symplify/vendor-patches/README.md

 The patch path is based on original file path, so **the patch name is always unique**.

-5. In the last step, configuration for `cweagans/composer-patches` is added your `composer.json`:
+Also, it will add configuration for `cweagans/composer-patches` to your `composer.json`:

 ```json
 {